 In addition, we made adjustments for differences in circumstances of sale pursuant to section 773(a)(6)(C)(iii) of the Act and 19 CFR 351.410.
-Specifically, we made adjustments to NV for direct selling expenses (including bank charges, Export Credit and Guarantee Corporation (ECGC) fees, Export Inspection Agency fees, outside inspection/lab expenses, imputed credit expenses, and other direct selling expenses), and commissions.
+Specifically, we made adjustments to NV for direct selling expenses (including bank discounting and interest expenses, bank charges, Export Credit and Guarantee Corporation (ECGC) fees, Export Inspection Council (EIC) fees, overseas claim charges, repacking expenses, rejection insurance, imputed credit expenses, and other direct selling expenses), and commissions.
 We also made adjustments, in accordance with 19 CFR 351.410(e), for indirect selling expenses incurred in the third country market or the United States where commissions were granted on sales in one market but not in the other, also known as the "commission offset."
 Specifically, where commissions were incurred in only one market, we limited the amount of such allowance to the amount of either the indirect selling expenses incurred in the other market, whichever is less.

 We added U.S. packing costs and deducted third country packing costs, in accordance with sections 773(a)(6)(A) and (B)(i) of the Act.
 When comparing U.S. sales with comparison market sales of similar, but not identical, merchandise, we also made adjustments for physical differences in the merchandise, in accordance with section 773(a)(6)(C)(ii) of the Act and 19 CFR 351.411.
-We based this adjustment on the difference in the variable cost of manufacturing for the foreign like product and subject merchandise.27
+We based this adjustment on the difference in the variable cost of manufacturing for the foreign like product and subject merchandise.